tallen11/l-systems/README.md

 - IDs can only be a single character long as of now.
 - The order of rules specified in your grammars doesn't matter.
 - Rules have the following format: `ID -> Production`
+- Grammars may contain line comments starting with `#`.
 - To specify different probabilities for a variable, use the syntax: `ID (Probability) -> Production`.
 If no probability is specified, the probability for the rule is defaulted to 1.
 Probabilities aren't truly probabilities that must lie between 0 and 1, rather it's their ratios that matter. i.e.
   ```
   X (0.5) -> abc